A Thousand Splendid Suns

 At first Mariam is cold to Laila, but gradually the women bond in their care for Laila’s baby and their hatred of Rasheed, who continues his “sanctioned” abuses.
 The two wives attempt a daring escape from Kabul but are caught, escalating Rasheed’s psychological and physical abuse.

 The turning point comes when Tariq, still alive, returns to Kabul to find Laila.
 Rasheed learns of Tariq’ visit to the house and in an act of extreme rage, begins to strangle Laila.
 Mariam, after years of abuse, refuses to stand silent any longer, and to save Laila’s life, hits him with a shovel, killing him.
 Mariam convinces Laila and Tariq to flee with Laila’s two children so that Mariam alone will bear the responsibility of Rasheed’s death, knowing that she will be sentenced to death.
-As she walks to stand before the Taliban firing squad, her understanding of her life brings her spiritual peace as she discovers, for the first time, her own self worth.
+As she walks to her execution, her understanding of her life brings her spiritual peace as she discovers, for the first time, her own self worth.

 The transformation of Mariam and Laila as they develop a loving mother-daughter relationship, their sacrifices for one another, their perseverance, and their acts of bravery under the harshest of conditions make them powerful Islamic heroines.

 The opera is structured in two acts which take the audience from Herat in Western Afghanistan into the houses, markets, and prison of Kabul.
 It offers opportunities to incorporate multi-media including authentic news broadcasts and documentary footage.